chaofengc/IQA-PyTorch/README.md

 | NR            | `cnniqa`, `dbcnn`, `hyperiqa`,  `wadiqam_nr` |
 | Aesthetic IQA | `nima`, `nima-vgg16-ava`      |

-**Important Notes:**
+>[!NOTE]
-- Due to optimized training process, performance of some retrained approaches may be different with original paper.
+>- Due to optimized training process, performance of some retrained approaches may be different with original paper.
-- Results of all **retrained models by ours** are normalized to [0, 1] and change to higher better for convenience.
+>- Results of all **retrained models by ours** are normalized to [0, 1] and change to higher better for convenience.
-- Results of KonIQ-10k, AVA are both tested with official split.
+>- Results of KonIQ-10k, AVA are both tested with official split.
-- NIMA is only applicable to AVA dataset now.
+>- NIMA is only applicable to AVA dataset now.
 We use `inception_resnet_v2` for default `nima`.
-- MUSIQ is not included in the IAA benchmark because we do not have train/split information of the official model.
+>- MUSIQ is not included in the IAA benchmark because we do not have train/split information of the official model.

 ### Benchmark Performance with Provided Script